 1. Learn Your Cavity-Nesting Birds

-2. Buy or Build Appropriate Bird Houses
+2. Buy or Build Appropriate Birdhouses

-Entrance hole sizes are especially critical, because a properly sized entrance will help ensure that only the intended birds can use each specific house and that larger birds are excluded, keeping the nesting birds safe.
-If you are handy, you can build a house yourself or assemble one from a bird house kit, otherwise there are many bird houses available for purchase from garden centers, bird stores or online retailers.
+Birds aren’t always discriminating about the size or style of houses they choose for nesting, but you will have better success attracting nesting birds if you opt for styles that meet their preferences for size and space.
+Entrance hole sizes are especially critical, because a properly sized entrance will help ensure that only the intended birds can use each specific house.
+Larger, more aggressive birds will not be able to enter the house, keeping the nesting birds and young chicks safe.
+Other birdhouse dimensions also matter, and the interior size of the house needs to be appropriate for the birds.
+If you are handy, you can build a house yourself from free birdhouse plans, or assemble one from a birdhouse kit.
+If you prefer a ready-made house, there are many birdhouses available for purchase from garden centers, bird stores, or online retailers.

 3. Mount Houses in the Best Spots